Wrongful Termination, Demotion or Discipline

 Even at-will employment can have a wrongful termination.
 All states are required to comply with certain laws that promote fairness, safety, and equality in the workplace.

-Wrongful termination means that the employer violated a state or federal labor law when they dismissed the employee.
-This can be any number of things, but some of the most common are:
+Wrongful termination means that the employer violated a state or federal labor law when they dismissed the employee, including but not limited to:

 • Discrimination can be based on gender, gender identity, sexual orientation,, age, nationality, race, ethnicity, religion, marital status, or disability.